 Hashtag: A word or phrase, preceded by the pound sign, which social media users can include to help categorize their content.
-A tweet about the Super Bowl, for example, should include #SuperBowl.
+When you search Twitter for #BackTheBirds, all content containing that hashtag on Twitter will appear.

-Facebook: The most popular social media site in the U.S. Initially created as a private social sharing space for college students, it has since expanded into an open digital destination for Internet users of all ages—and the brands that wish to reach them with their messages.
+Facebook: The most popular social media site by both total and active users.
+Initially created as a private social sharing space for college students, it has since expanded into an open digital destination for Internet users of all ages—and the brands that wish to reach them with their messages.

 Flickr: A social media site for photo storing, oftentimes a repository for large amounts of photos.
 Flickr can also feed thumbnail-image links onto websites through RSS.